Bikini Model Samantha Hoopes Exposes Major Cleavage While Promising To Get Her ‘Sexy Back’ Post-Baby

 One handed eating is my favorite when my whole world is in my hands.
 Being a Mom is the most rewarding and challenging experience ever.
 I am shaping someone else’s life & the future of our world!
 It takes a lot of patience and trying something to see if it works or not.
 Parenting doesn’t come with a handbook with all the answers.
 This is the most beautiful part about it!
 You can decide what’s best for you and your family don’t worry about what everyone else is doing!
 Thank you George for choosing me to be your Mommy ????????????????????

-Of course, Samantha’s over 1.1 million followers were supportive and liked the post over 28,000 times while leaving 300 comments within the first 24 hours after it was posted.
+Of course, Samantha’s over 1.1 million followers were supportive and liked the post over 28,000 times while leaving 300 comments within the first 24 hours since it was posted.

-“That’s sexy,” one of Samantha’s Instagram followers wrote in the comments section of the photo.
+“That’s sexy,” one of her followers wrote in the comments section of the photo.

 “The perfect woman,” another admirer gushed.